Ranjodhsandhu/ReactProject/README.md

     - JSX transpiles the code to HTML by parcel so that the javascript engine can understand this code.
     - Parcel actually gives this responsibility to BABEL to take care of this transpiling
     - JSX =(BABEL)=> React.createElemet ==> ReactElement - JS Object ==> HTML Element on rendering
+    - JSX escapes the data / sanitizes the data so that the bad code is not run
+    - JSX prevents XSS attacks
 # Babel
     - babeljs.io
     - Javascript library